kaleoyster/actuarial-model-nbi/docs/methodology.md

 There are considerations regarding the dataset and algorithms

 ## 📝 Points
-1. The hazard rate computes instantaneous rate of failure.
-- It would be much more wiser to have an instantaneous rate of failure for several study windows.
+1. In an attempt to find the most appropriate study window:
+* Determining the appropriate length of the study window by historical evidence.
+- For all the bridges built in the year from 1992 to 2010.
+Determine the average time for first major intervention.
+    - Out of 17536 bridges, only 2 % of the bridges are built in 1992.
+    * And, a total of 4,479 bridges (~35%) bridges were built in between 1992 to 2020.
+    * For 333 bridges built in 1992, only 77 (23%) of the bridges have any intervention, moreover, the average length is 4.79 years before intervention, max(26), min(1), and median is 2.
+However, due to the inconsistent year built data, where year built of the bridges change over a period of time.
+One might observe that number of records available may be higher than expected.
+        - For instance in 2022, a bridge built in 2014, may have a total of 29 records as opposed to 9 records.
+    * Mean and median time before intervention in these bridges.
+- Can we bridge the all bridges around this four year time together, and treat them as bridges built in within a study window.

+- Overall, the idea of study window of last four-years or last-three years, would guide in calculating lifetable.
+Each of the study window will provide an understanding of changing life expectancy of the bridges.

-   * **Study window 1:** 1992 - 1998
+   * **Study window 1:** 1992 - 1998 → defined by `BIM` → Compute average length
    * **Study window 2:** 1998 - 2004
    * **Study window 3:** 2004 - 2008
    * **Study window 4:** 2008 - 2012
    * **Study window 5:** 2012 - 2016
+   * **Study window 6:** 2016 - 2020
    * and so and so forth.

+- New method:
+   * **Study window 1:** 1992 - 1998 → defined by `BIM` → Compute average length
+        - for each of the new study window:
+            * Create life table I

+   * **Study window 2:** 1998 - 2004
+   * **Study window 3:** 2004 - 2008
+   * **Study window 4:** 2008 - 2012
+   * **Study window 5:** 2012 - 2016
+   * **Study window 6:** 2016 - 2020
+   * and so and so forth.

+- It would be much more wiser to have an instantaneous rate of failure for several study windows.
+These study windows are four years apart.

-- The study windows represent bridges built durning these time windows and then surviving for the next windows.
+- The study windows represent bridges built during these time windows and then surviving for the next windows.

+2. The hazard rate computes instantaneous rate of failure.
   2. **Focus:** The study needs to focus on one single component of the bridge such as `deck`.

 3. **Definition:** We need to define repair and reconstruction.
 This could be defined using the `Bridge Intervention Matrix`.

-- Instead of calling the death of the bridge, we can introduce a term `surviving untill maintenance`.
+- Instead of calling the death of the bridge, we can introduce a term `deterioration until maintenance`.

-4. **Correct span for the study window:** By referring to older literature, we can identify the study windows.
+4. **Correct span for the study window:** By referring to older literature, we can identify the study windows. → *Research question: How to find the appropriate span for the study window using data driven methods?*

-5. **Application:** This methodology can guide in answer the questions regarding the `average daily traffic` effect on the `deck` repiar and maintenances.
+5. **Application:** This methodology can guide in answering the questions regarding the `average daily traffic` effect on the `deck` repair and maintenances.
 ![Bridge Intervention Matrix](/Users/kale/vimwiki/assets/intervention-matrix.png)

 ## Assumptions

+* What is the average time-span before there
-* Some assumptions were made about the bridges.
-When a maintenance event occurs on a bridge and that event is recorded, the bridge is permanently removed from the study.
+- When a maintenance event occurs on a bridge and that maintenance event is recorded, the bridge is permanently removed from the study.
-* There are other options on how to handle a bridge once a maintenance event occurs, each with its own consequences.
+- There are other options on how to handle a bridge once a maintenance event occurs, each with its own consequences.
 These include:
     - Allow the bridge to re-enter the study at the same age.
     - Allow the bridge to re-enter the study at a younger age, given the type of maintenance which occurred.